About CASA CIS

 CASA was started in 1977 in Seattle by Judge David Soukup as a way to involve the citizens of the community to act as an extra set of eyes and ears, watching over the safety and needs of child victims of abuse and neglect.
 Today, there are over 955 CASA programs nationwide, serving over 240,000 children through an estimated 75,000 CASA advocates.
 In Virginia there are 27 programs regulated by Virginia Code and the Department of Criminal Justice Services.

 The CASA, Children’s Intervention Services (CIS) was started in 1994 in Prince William serving the 31st Judicial District.
 In 2012 the 20th Judicial District was added, which includes Fauquier, Loudoun and Rappahannock to the service area.
-CASA CIS has worked with more than 3,000 abused, neglected and abandoned children.
-CASA CIS is the largest CASA program in the Commonwealth of Virginia.
+CASA CIS is one of the largest CASA program in the Commonwealth of Virginia.

-The first class of Advocates was trained in 1994 and the first child was appointed a CASA in January of 1995.
+CASA CIS’ first class of Advocates was trained in 1994 and the first child was appointed a CASA in January of 1995.
 CASA CIS is a 501c(3), not-for-profit organization which is funded solely by grants, corporate gifts, community donations and fundraisers.
-CASA CIS is serving almost 400 abused, neglected and abandoned children this year.
-Since its inception, CASA has served over 4,000 children.
+CASA CIS serves over 300 abused, neglected and abandoned children each year.
+Since its inception, CASA CIS has served over 4,000 children.

 OUR MISSION: TO PROTECT AND SERVE CHILDREN WHO ARE ABUSED, NEGLECTED ABANDONED AND ENDANGERED.